Documents Needed to Register a Car (2026 Checklist)

 - Truth-in-Mileage Act amendments: Federal odometer disclosure now required for vehicles up to 20 model years (was 10).
 Bill of sale templates updated industry-wide; older third-party templates may not satisfy the new threshold.

-The two changes together mean a 2026 first-time registrant should bring (1) REAL-ID-compliant license or US passport, (2) bill of sale with current odometer disclosure language, and (3) the state-specific application form.
-Skip any of the three and the counter will reject the filing.
+Taken together, a first-time registrant in 2026 should walk in with three things: a REAL-ID-compliant license or US passport, a bill of sale carrying current odometer-disclosure language, and the state-specific application form.
+Miss any one and the counter sends you home.

 Common paperwork traps and fixes